jbroadway/saasy/README.md

 ```

 Next, create the file `apps/myapp/css/custom.css` with any custom stylings you want.
-Note that SAASy uses Bootstrap for its layout, so you can refer to their website for
+Note that Saasy uses Bootstrap for its layout, so you can refer to their website for
 class and element names for styling.

 And finally, edit the config and set the `theme` to point to our new handler like this: